 Company: Titan Medical lost nearly half its value in October 2019 after suspending the timeline for bringing the device to market due to lack of funds.
 In November, the company put its research and development work on hold while it looked for funding.

 A robotic endoluminal system, designed to let surgeons perform minimally invasive biopsies deep in the lung.
-FDA approved by Intuitive Surgical.website
+FDA approved by Intuitive Surgical.websites

 Thumbnail in vivo robot (MIVR)

 A single-port system to enhance laparoscopic procedures.
-FDA approved and commercialized by TransEnterix in USA and GIBL in China.website
+FDA approved and marketed by TransEnterix in the USA and GIBL in China.websites

 The Sensei X robotic catheter system is a cardiac catheter insertion.
-FDA approved by Hansen Medical Inc.website
+FDA approved by Hansen Medical Inc.websites

-FreeHand 1.2 is a robotic camera controller developed for minimally invasive surgery that enables the user to control the camera handsfree.
-FDA approved by FreeHand 2010 Ltd.website
+FreeHand 1.2 is a robotic camera controller developed for minimally invasive surgery that enables the user to control the camera hands-free.
+FDA approved by FreeHand 2010 Ltd.websites

 A hands-free robotic system that combines image-based planning and navigation with insertion and steering of various instruments to a desired target during percutaneous procedures.
-FDA and CE mark approved.website
+FDA and CE mark approved.websites

 A tele manipulated minimally invasive robotic surgery system.
-It has individual minimally invasive robot-assisted arms carrying an instrument can be mounted to the bed rails at various locations.website
+It has individual minimally invasive robot-assisted arms carrying an instrument that can be mounted to the bed rails at various locations.websites

 A flexible steerable diagnostic catheter.
-It is a teleoperated Endoscopic robot Composed of a master and slave console with long-shafted instruments That run along standard colonoscope or endoscope.website
+It is a teleoperated Endoscopic robot Composed of a master and slave console with long-shafted instruments That run along standard colonoscope or endoscope.websites

 Invendoscopy E200 system